 Currently, petrol pumps serve up E5 grade petrol, or 5% ethanol.
 The new change up to E10 (you guessed it, 10% ethanol) is slightly more than just changing up the stickers on the pumps.
 We do get regular and premium grades of E5 at the moment, regular being around 95 RON and premium 97+.
 In theory, the higher octane is a better fuel.
 The new E10 grading will only affect the 95 RON offering, so therefore premium fuels will remain at E5 grade.

-What is ethanol and why is it going into our fuel?
+What is ethanol and why is ethanol in fuel?

 So mixing petrol and Ethanol (Alcohol, but not the yummy kind fit for drinking), which comes from renewable crops instead of crude oil, can reduce CO2 emissions vs fully none ethanol-based fuel.
 Mixing in some extra Jack Daniels and less dinosaur juice is calculated, could reduce vehicle emissions to the same level as 350,000 cars being removed from the road.
 America and some other European countries have already been on E10, as has Australia.